rence-24/android-windowmanager-privilege-paradox/README.md

 The security concern therefore occurs at the policy interaction boundary.

-CWE-312
+## CWE-312 — Not Assigned

-Not assigned as a confirmed classification.
+CWE-312 is not assigned as a confirmed classification.

 Although sensitive information was observed in conversational/session context, the available evidence does not establish that the information was stored in cleartext in the technical sense required for CWE-312.